morgen-peschke/trans-factsheet/README.md

     * **Found NO evidence whatsoever that the military's operational effectiveness suffered** from the trans-inclusive policy
 * [Williams Institute, 2014](https://williamsinstitute.law.ucla.edu/publications/trans-military-service-us/)
-    * Study that tries to estimate the number of military servicemembers and veterans that are transgender
+    * Study that tries to estimate the number of military servicemembers and veterans that are transgender.
     * Came out with a rather high estimate of 15,500 active servicemembers who are transgender, and around 134,300 transgender people who either are serving or have served in the military before. **This translates to around 20% of the transgender population having served in the military at some point**.